Pīpipi: Breeding

 Brown creepers can lay their eggs from late September until early February.
 Males will not only guard the females during the 2–3 days prior to the eggs being laid but during the first part of the laying period as well.
 Female brown creepers will normally have two clutches per season with egg laying peaks in early October and late November.
 They can have up to four clutches in a season if the nest fails early on but they will only ever brood two clutches of eggs.

 Brown creepers will have 2–4 eggs at 24 hour intervals.
 The size of the egg is 18.5mm x 14mm and weights on average 1.9g.
 The female will incubate the eggs alone for 17–21 days until the eggs hatch.

 The eggs are white – dark pink and are speckled reddish brown.
 They are about 2 cm long.

 Both birds will feed the young until they are ready to fledge at around 18–22 days old.
-Once the female starts to incubate the second clutch then the male will take over and continue feeding the fledging's.
+Once the female starts to incubate the second clutch then the male will take over and continue feeding the fledgings.
 In drought conditions there have been examples of the brown creepers showing cooperative breeding.
 If their nesting attempts fail, then they will start contributing food to another nest as well as helping brood the successful brown creeper pairs chicks.
 The young birds will be feed through until the end of winter at the latest before they become independent (35–65 days).
 Brown creepers can also be seen during the summer months feeding a long-tailed cuckoo chick that is much larger than themselves.
-Brown creepers are the main host of long-tailed cuckoos in the South Island and Stewart Island.
+Brown creepers are the main host of long-tailed cuckoo (Urodynamis taitensis) in the South Island and Stewart Island.

 Once the young birds become independent they will form groups with the rest of the young from that year through autumn and winter.
 These flocks can contain up to 60 birds and are often mixed in with other forest bird species such as fantails, grey warblers, silvereyes and bellbirds.
 The juveniles can breed after one year.
 Juvenile males will learn their song from neighboring males and not their parents.
 During the first week out of the nest, juveniles will huddle together during the daylight hours so that their tail feathers can grow and their wings can become stronger.

 Of the eggs produced 63% hatch and 36% of these become fledglings.
 Predation can account for 62% of egg loss and 66% of nestling loss.
 Brown creepers have an overall success rate of 1.6 fledglings/adult/year.
 In Kaikoura, adult survival rates were at 82% and brown creeper life expectancy was 5 years.